Work With Us

 We have a registered pension plan where staff contributions are matched by SOWINS.

-Grow Your Carer With Us!
+Grow Your Career With Us!

-As an existing employee at SOWINS you’ll have first opportunity to apply for open positions.
+As an existing employee at SOWINS, you’ll have first opportunity to apply for open positions.
 We believe in investing in our employees and provide robust training and development opportunities to further their professional development and leadership skills.

 Women’s Support Worker